Salt Lake City Winter Olympics bid more likely for 2034

 “They said the bid was, technically, very tight,” she said.

-More clarity is expected to come later this year, with a large part of the decision based on what other cities step in.
-Sapporo, Vancouver and Barcelona are among those known to have interest in 2030.
+More clarity is expected to come later this year, with a large part of the decision based on other candidates including Sapporo, Japan, and Vancouver.

+On Tuesday, Spain withdrew its 2030 bid because the local governments of Barcelona and a Pyrenees region could not come to an agreement.

 OlympicTalk is on Apple News.
 Favorite us!Follow @nbcolympictalk